 Field Name Туре Description Change: Read-only Contains the changelist number if editing an existing changelist, or new if creating a new changelist.
 Client: Read-only Name of current client workspace.
 Date: Read-only Date the changelist was last modified.
-User: Read-only Name of current Perforce user.
+User: Read-only Name of the change owner.

 Field Name Туре Description The owner of an empty pending changelist (that is, a pending changelist without any files in it) can transfer ownership of the changelist to another existing user either by editing this field, or by using the -U user option.
-Status: Read-only pending , shelved , submitted , or new .
+The specified owner does not have to be a Perforce user.
+You might want to use an arbitrary name if the user does not yet exist, or if you have deleted the user and need a placeholder until you can assign the spec to a new user.
+Status: Read-only pending, shelved, submitted, or new.
 Not editable by the user.
 The status is new when the changelist is created, pending when it has been created but has not yet been submitted to the depot with p4 submit, shelved when its contents are shelved with p4 shelve, and submitted when its contents have been stored in the depot with p4 submit.
 Description: Writable, mandatory Textual description of changelist.
 This value must be changed before submission.
 If you do not have access to a restricted changelist, the description is replaced with a "no permission" message.
 Jobs: List A list of jobs that are fixed by this changelist.
 The list of jobs that appears when the form is first displayed is controlled by the p4_user form's JobView: setting.
-Jobs can be deleted from or added to this list. Туре: Writable, Type of change: restricted or public . optional The Type: field can be used to hide the change or its description from users.
+Jobs can be deleted from or added to this list. Туре: Writable, optional Type of change: restricted or public .
+The Type: field can be used to hide the change or its description from users.
 A shelved or committed change (as denoted in the Status: field) that is restricted is accessible only to users who own the change or have list permission to at least one file in the change.
 Public changes are displayed without restrictions.
 By default, changelists are public .
 A Perforce superuser can set the default changelist type (for changelists created after the configurable is set) by setting the defaultChangeType configurable.
 Files: List The list of files being submitted in this changelist.
 Files can be deleted from this list, and files that are found in the default changelist can be added.